 Digital has brought opportunities to transform the way businesses track their employees physical, mental, and psychological health.
 Using digital platforms, employers can create bespoke environments that provide communication hubs for their people to talk, engage in recreation activities, share their challenges and get help from their peers and managers.
 You can create a positive, social atmosphere with a sense of community that has nothing to do with work and focuses solely on employee happiness and wellbeing.

 A digital platform can be designed to monitor employee mental health by allowing them to record their mood and feelings to identify patterns of emotions and stressors and take proactive steps.
 Businesses can now use digital to make sure their people stay healthy even if they work remotely by encouraging them to sleep well, eat healthily and increase their physical activity.
 Professional services businesses that fail to do that are more likely to lose significant people from their organisation, deal with more mental health sick days and lower productivity rates.

 Digital transformation is not about technology; it is about putting people at the heart of everything you do.
 Businesses that belong to Professional Services 2.0 use digital to meet both their customers and employees' needs and expectations providing next-generation experiences, better ways of working and market-leading digital propositions.
 Professional services businesses now have the opportunity to take everything that has happened in 2020, apply digital technology, adapt to societal trends and create the next normal - as they imagine it.

 Professional Services 2.0 have no silos, no barriers, no limits.

-We’ve designed a process that helps you quickly see how your organisation can use digital to transform by helping your understand:
+We have designed a process that helps you quickly see how your organisation can use digital to transform by understanding:

-We then use these findings to kick-start a programme of digital transformation.
+We then use this strategy to kick-start a programme of digital transformation.